Geirangerfjord

 Central Norway Fjords

-The following photographs are from the heart of Norway’s fjord region.
-Some of the largest and deepest fjords in the world can be found in this region, including Sognefjord, nicknamed the King of the Fjords.
-Sognefjord and nearby Hardangerfjord are so large that various side-fjords branch out from it, including Eidfjord and Aurlandsfjord.
-The area is also home to one of Norway’s most famous fjord hikes, Besseggen Ridge, a mountain hike that straddles lakes on both sides.
-The region is home to several stunning lakes including, Lake Oldevatnet and waterfalls, including Vøringfossen in the region, which are fed by the movement of water along these fjords.
+The following photographs are from the heart of Norway’s fjord region, which is home to some of the largest and deepest fjords in the world, including Sognefjord, nicknamed the King of the Fjords.
+Sognefjord and the nearby Hardangerfjord are so vast that several side-fjords branch out from them, such as Eidfjord and Aurlandsfjord.
+The area is also known for one of Norway’s most famous fjord hikes, Besseggen Ridge, a mountain trail that offers views of lakes on both sides.
+Additionally, the region boasts stunning lakes like Lake Oldevatnet and waterfalls, including Vøringfossen, which are fed by the movement of water along these fjords.

 Eidfjord, Eid Fjord, Norway